-Home of the Brazilian Ministry of Development, Industry, and Foreign Trade, this is a comprehensive resource for Brazilian trade.
+The Brazilian Ministry of Industry, Foreign Trade and Services site is a comprehensive resource for Brazilian trade.
 The site contains information about trade barriers, imports, and exports all dealing with Brazil.
-Site is only available in Portuguese.
+An English version of the site is available, however, the majority of pages on the site are only available in Portuguese.

 The National Telecommunications Agency (ANATEL) regulates telecommunications, post, and broadcasting in Brazil.
 ANATEL promotes fair competition in the industry while also promoting the innovation of equipment.
-ANATEL also monitors the radio frequency, implements legislation & standards, and arbitrates disputes among consumers and operators.
-Site is only available in Portuguese.
+ANATEL monitors radio frequency, implements legislation and standards, and arbitrates disputes among consumers and operators.
+The site is only available in Portuguese.

 The Brazilian Space Agency (AEB) is responsible for formulating and coordinating the Brazilian space policy.
 AEB promotes the autonomy and development of the space industry.
-Site is only available in Portuguese.
+The site is only available in Portuguese.

-The Brazil Competitiveness Report, published by the World Economic Forum, provides a comprehensive overview of the country’s latest reported competitiveness landscape, highlighting strengths and problematic areas.
+The Brazil Competitiveness Report, published by the World Economic Forum, provides a comprehensive overview of the country’s latest reported competitiveness landscape, highlighting strengths as well as problematic areas.
 The publication explores issues such as infrastructure, public institutions, environmental sustainability, business sophistication, foreign direct investment, and innovations in the agribusiness sector.

 B2Brazil is a B2B marketplace for promoting trade and transactions with Brazil.
-B2Brazil provides a searchable online directory of Brazil companies, products and services, plus online resources and tools to help users to conduct business with Brazil.
+B2Brazil provides a searchable online directory of Brazil's companies, as well as products and services.
+Online resources and tools are also available to help users conduct business in Brazil.

-The National Confederation of Industry (CNI), along with the Export and Investment Promotion (APEX), developed the Brazilian Network of International Business Centers.
-The site provides background information about Brazil and reports on the economy as well as on investment.
-The investment report is available in PDF.
+The National Confederation of Industry, along with the Export and Investment Promotion, developed the Brazilian Network of International Business Centers.
+The site provides background information about Brazil, its economy, and business and investment in Brazil.

-The Washington, D.C.
-Brazilian embassy provides a wealth of information on Brazil including economic and political background, trade statistics, investment policies, export databases, newsletters, and foreign policy issues.
+The Embassy of Brazil, located in Washington, D.C., provides information on Brazil including economic and political background, trade statistics, investment policies, export databases, newsletters, and foreign policy issues.

 This is the official website of Brazil's Ministry of Foreign Affairs.
-It provides information on many subjects related to Brazil's foreign policy, such as bilateral relations, Mercosur, and international relations.
-There is also information about Brazil's economy and its industries, culture, social policy, and environment.
+It provides information on subjects related to Brazil's foreign policy, such as bilateral relations, Mercosur, and international relations.
+The site also contains information regarding Brazil's economy, industries, culture, social policy, and environment.